summitsingh/drexsell/README.md

 • Developed an intra-university e-commerce platform with a team of four members for Drexel University

-• Used PHP, MySQL, JavaScript and Bootstrap to create the website's backend and frontend
+• Used PHP, MySQL, JavaScript and Bootstrap to create the website's entire backend and frontend

-• Used Java and Framework7 to create mobile application for Android and iOS
+• Used Java and XML to develop and design native Android mobile application

 • Improved communication among team members for better productivity and time management

+• Created and presented Powerpoint presentations for the group

 • Website: https://www.drexsell.com